 The beautiful medieval village of Annecy is known as the “Venice of the Alps” due to its network of canals, historic buildings and alpine lake.
 I loved how this pretty lunch salad echoed the colours of the town itself.
 Try using landscape as the inspiration for your next dish.

 The French know that chic doesn’t have to be expensive.
-Whether it was a row of bright red umbrellas against the backdrop of the French Alps or a magenta pink napkin that echoed the beet gazpacho at the Rest’o de la Plage, a beachside restaurant on Lake Annecy, I learned that drool-worthy style doesn’t have to cost a lot of money.
+Whether it was a row of bright red umbrellas against the backdrop of the French Alps or a magenta pink napkin that echoed the beet gazpacho at the Rest’o de la Plage, a beachside restaurant on Lake Annecy, I learned that big style doesn’t have to cost a lot of money.
 It should look effortless as though it just happened by chance. .

 French style can be summed up in one word, composition.
 This might sound as though it’s the opposite of the effortless look.
 But even a simple post-lunch coffee can be presented with drama if you consider the artistic elements of line, space and texture when arranging spoon, cup and sugar.

 The Garden of Five Senses in Yvoire is the former kitchen garden of the medieval Château d’Yvoire.
 It changes with the seasons and offers inspiration for sight, sound, smell, textures and colour.
 I loved how local restaurants in the village used vegetables to hold salad.
 It’s an easy idea that offers instant French style for the home.
-I plan to try at home assuming I can convince my husband to grow zucchini at a size somewhat smaller than my thigh.
+I plan to try this gardening season– assuming I can convince my husband to grow zucchini at a size somewhat smaller than my thigh.